 Standard Pomoca glue is reliable yet not too tacky so you can pull skins apart.

-Steel wire tip* fits squarely on the rounded tips of Blizzard backcountry skis.
+Custom metal clips fit securely on the slightly recessed tips of Blizzard backcountry skis.

 Adjustable tail loops fit into the notches designed for adjustable tail loops.

 Available for all sizes of Zero G 85 and 95 skis.

-*Update 2019/20: Blizzard updated the tip attachments to be custom metal clips; the plush is the same and the tail attachments are still the standard Pomoca rubber straps.
+Update 2019/20: Blizzard updated the tip attachments to be custom metal clips that seat in the slight recess at the tips of newer Zero G skis; the plush is the same and the tail attachments are still the standard Pomoca rubber straps.
+The updated version doesn't work as well with pre-2019/20 skis that don't have the recess.

 Good morning, I am interested in getting a pair of the non-precut Blizzard skins 125mm to put on a pair of Rustler 11s.
 Do you think the tip clip will work on a non-zero g ski?

 Brian, You have an exciting adventure ahead of you.
 Are you doing a long distance travel, or a shorter objective?
 As far as glue, Black Diamond or Colltex would be your best bet.
 If you are going to spend a lot of time on ice and going to be out there a long time, a Nylon skin will be more durable.
 We can custom make one for your ski.